 - c.
-Locate buildings to minimize their shadowing of open spaces on and off-site during high-use periods of those spaces as outlined below: - i.
-Limit the scale and height of the street wall to allow approximately 5 hours of sunlight to reach the opposite side of Yates street at the equinoxes. - ii.
-Where unshaded by existing offsite conditions, locate tall buildings that are within these city blocks to allow approximately 5 hours of sunlight to reach the opposite side of surrounding streets at the equinoxes over approximately 50% of the length of the sidewalk. - iii.
-Design the scale and height of the buildings surrounding the Yates Street plaza to maintain approximately 5 hours of sunlight at the equinoxes over approximately 40% of the plaza area. - iv.
-Design the scale and height of the buildings surrounding the View Street Green to maintain approximately 6 hours of sunlight at the summer solstice over approximately 50% of the area of the Green. - v.
-Design the scale and height of the buildings surrounding the private courtyards to maintain approximately 3 hours of sunlight at the equinoxes for approximately 30% of the courtyard area.
+Locate buildings to minimize their shadowing of open spaces on and off-site during high-use periods of those spaces as outlined below:

+- i.
+Limit the scale and height of the street wall to allow approximately 5 hours of sunlight to reach the opposite side of Yates street between 10 am and 4 pm at the equinoxes. - ii.
+Where unshaded by existing offsite conditions, locate tall buildings that are within these city blocks to allow 4.5 hours of sunlight to reach the opposite side of surrounding streets over approximately 50% of the length of the sidewalk between 10 am and 4 pm at the equinoxes. - iii.
+Limit the scale and height of the buildings to allow 3 hours of sunlight to reach approximately 50% of the Yates Street Plaza between 10 am and 4 pm at the equinoxes. - iv.
+Limit the scale and height of the buildings within these city blocks to allow 5 hours of sunlight to reach approximately 50% of the View Street Green between 10 am and 4 pm at the equinoxes.
+Note existing offsite buildings may interfere with sunlight reaching the Green. - v.
+Limit the scale and height of the buildings surrounding the private courtyards to allow 3 hours of sunlight to reach approximately 30% of the courtyard area between 10 am and 4 pm at the equinoxes.

-Illustrative Example Shadow Study: 11:00am on March 19, 2020 (Equinox) (c, i) The street wall does not cast a shadow on the opposite side of Yates Street at this time.
+Illustrative Example Shadow Study: 11:00 am on March 19, 2020 (Equinox) (c, i) The street wall does not cast a shadow on the opposite side of Yates Street at this time.

-Illustrative Example Shadow Study: 2:00pm on March 19, 2020 (Equinox) (c, ii) The tall buildings on the 900-block cast shadows over approximately 40% of length of the sidewalk.
+Illustrative Example Shadow Study: 2:00 pm on March 19, 2020 (Equinox) (c, ii) The tall buildings on the 900-block cast shadows over approximately 40% of length of the sidewalk.
 60% of the sidewalk receives sunlight.